 Are you based at home?

 If you run a small business from home, most will find it cheaper using a domestic supplier for their phone and broadband.
-It's possible to get a landline installed for free, broadband for around a £6/month, and line rental including calls from £8/month.
-See the Cheap Home Phone and Cheap Broadband guides for full info.
+It's possible to get a landline installed for free, and broadband with line rental line and calls from £10/month.
+See the Cheap Broadband guide for full info.

 Ask yourself whether you need additional features though, such as the ability to forward calls to your mobile or call diversion, or a faster internet connection with a large download limit.
 Also consider whether you'll want extras like your own dedicated webspace, or an intranet.